 6.x.2 Proposed solution

-Proposal: for potential normative work on indicating the time to the next data burst (TTNB) or the Burst Size is indicated by the user-plane, the indication of the respective prediction errors needs to be also considered.
+Proposal: for potential normative work on indicating the time to the next data burst (TTNB) or the Burst Size is indicated by the user-plane, the indication of the respective prediction errors needs to be also considered when prediction is needed.

 NOTE: This needs to be coordinated with SA2/RAN2.

 * * * * End of 1st change * * * *